jangko/nimpdf/readme.md

 nimPDF version 0.4.0 introduces many breaking changes, see [migration guide](migration.md) to help you change your code.

-* **images**
+* **Images**
   - PNG -- ~~use [LodePNG](lodev.org/lodepng), still in C~~ now written in nim
   - JPEG -- use [uJPEG (MicroJPEG) -- KeyJ's Small Baseline JPEG Decoder](http://keyj.emphy.de/nanojpeg), still in C
   - BMP -- use [EasyBMP](http://easybmp.sourceforge.net), already ported to nim, support 1bit, 4bit, 8bit, 16bit, 24bit, and 32bit images
   - beside transparency from original image(such as from PNG), you can adjust individual image transparency as easy as other elements in your document

-* **text and fonts**
+* **Text and fonts**
-  - support TTF/TTC font subsetting -- use [Google sfntly](code.google.com/p/sfntly), ported(partially) to nim and modified
+  - Support TTF/TTC font subsetting -- use [Google sfntly](code.google.com/p/sfntly), ported(partially) to nim and modified
-  - you can easily tell the library to look for fonts in certain folder(s)
+  - You can easily tell the library to look for fonts in certain folder(s)
-  - you only need to ask for font family name and it's style, the library will try to find the right one for you(if avilable)
+  - You only need to ask for font family name and it's style, the library will try to find the right one for you(if avilable)
-  - text encoded in UTF-8 if you use TTF/TTC
+  - Text encoded in UTF-8 if you use TTF/TTC
   - 14 base font in PDF use Standard,MacRoman,WinAnsi encoding
   - TTF/TTC fonts can be written vertically if they have vertical metrics

 * **Path construction**
-  - straight segments, Bezier curves, elliptical arcs, roundrect
+  - Straight segments, Bezier curves, elliptical arcs, roundrect
-  - join styles and miter limits
+  - Join styles and miter limits
-  - dash patterns
+  - Dash patterns
-  - path clipping
+  - Path clipping
-  - arbitrary path bounding box calculation(i use it to implement gradient too)
+  - Arbitrary path bounding box calculation(i use it to implement gradient too)
-  - construct path from mathematical function - taken from [ C# GraphDisplay](http://www.codeproject.com/Articles/58280/GraphDisplay-a-Bezier-based-control-for-graphing-f)
+  - Construct path from mathematical function - taken from [ C# GraphDisplay](http://www.codeproject.com/Articles/58280/GraphDisplay-a-Bezier-based-control-for-graphing-f)

 * **Color spaces**
   - Gray, RGB, CMYK
-  - alpha channel for text, path, and images too!
+  - Alpha channel for text, path, and images too!
-  - linear gradient to fill any closed shape
+  - Linear gradient to fill any closed shape
-  - radial gradient to fill any closed shape
+  - Radial gradient to fill any closed shape

 * **Interactive Features**(see demo folder)
   - Page Labels
   - Document Outline
   - Hyperlinks
   - Text annotation
-  - Encryption(protect document with password)
-  - choose between ARC4-40, ARC4-128, AES-128, AES-256 encryption mode
   - Form Field:
     - TextField
     - Combo Box